alex-ohadi/flow/README.md

    Generally, the numbers set below should be enough for this setup, but adjust (raise/lower) depending on your Mac.
    - Run `colima start --cpu 4 --memory 8` for Pulsar.
    - Run `minikube start --driver=docker --cpus=2 --memory=7500`
+   - Run `minikube -p minikube docker-env` for docker images
-   - Run `eval $(minikube docker-env)` so you can use local docker images, avoids error image pullback error
+   - Run `eval $(minikube docker-env)` so you can use *local docker images*, avoids error image pullback error

 2. **Deploy Airflow** with helm